zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 ]

+## Further Replies to Objections

+### Marginalizing Truthseekers Is Relevantly Similar to Persecuting Them

-### Doublethink and Paying Someone to Keep Secrets From You Are Relevantly Similar From an Embedded Agency Perspective
+### Paying Someone to Keep Secrets From You Is Relevantly Similar to Doublethink From an Embedded Agency Perspective

-### Spoiler Protection and Coverups Serve Different Functions and Can Be Distinguished
+### Spoiler Protection Is Not Relevantly Similar to Coverups